 Filtering can be configured in the CUWB Manager UI or via position_smoothing_mode in the System Setting Keys.

-Currently, the CUWB Manager supports three different filtering algorithms: a simple average, a weighted average, and a kalman filter.
+Currently, the CUWB Manager supports three different filtering algorithms: a simple average, a weighted average, and a Kalman filter.

 The simple average is the moving average of the position data over the last number of positions determined by the smoothing factor.
 Dropped beacons, or positions that are unable to be calculated are not included in the output.
 The simple average filter is sufficient for most users to increase system precision and eliminate outliers.